-- 4.2 Heads of Year: - Identify the pupils who meet the criteria; - Plan for and use enrichment/extension materials appropriately; - Identify and address underachievement; and - Provide the Curriculum Manager and AG+T Co-ordinator with assessment results. - 4.3 Academic Deputy Head: - Prepare subject specific criteria with the AG+T Co-ordinator; - Inform department staff of these criteria; - Identify the pupils which meet the criteria; - · Pass these names on to the AG+T Co-ordinator; - Provide schemes of work that contain enrichment/extension materials for identified pupils; - Ensure that enrichment/extension materials are being used appropriately by staff; and - Encourage children to enter local and national events and competitions. - 4.4 AG+T Co-ordinator/SENDCO: - Prepare from prior attainment data a register of the top 10% of each cohort year; - Gather names of identified pupils from all areas of the curriculum; - Categorise this information in a register, circulated to the Senior Leadership Team and all teaching staff; - Meet with Heads of Year, Deputy Heads and Head of School biannually to review provision within departments; - Prepare courses of action for children who are identified as able in many areas (by agreement with senior management); - Monitor the provision of AG+T pupils; - Evaluate the progress made by AG+T pupils on an annual basis; and - Lead/co-ordinate challenge focus groups. - 4.5 Curriculum Manager (Academic Deputy Head): - Monitor schemes of work and ensure that they allow opportunities for enrichment and extension; - Work with the AG+T Co-ordinator to oversee the process and activity; - Include items concerning the provision of AG+T children on meeting agendas; and - Ensure that staff are made aware of opportunities for CPD development in supporting the needs of AG+T children.
+4.2 Heads of Year:

+- Identify the pupils who meet the criteria; - Plan for and use enrichment/extension materials appropriately; - · Identify and address underachievement; and - Provide the Curriculum Manager and AG+T Co-ordinator with assessment results.

+4.3 AG+T Co-ordinator/SENDCO:

+- Prepare from prior attainment data a register of the top 10% of each cohort year; - Gather names of identified pupils from all areas of the curriculum; - Categorise this information in a register, circulated to the Senior Leadership Team and all teaching staff; - Meet with SLT biannually to review provision within departments; - Prepare courses of action for children who are identified as able in many areas (by agreement with senior management); - Monitor the provision of AG+T pupils; - Evaluate the progress made by AG+T pupils on an annual basis; and - Lead/co-ordinate challenge focus groups.

+4.4 Academic Deputy Head

+- Monitor schemes of work and ensure that they allow opportunities for enrichment and extension; - Work with the AG+T Co-ordinator to oversee the process and activity; - Include items concerning the provision of AG+T children on meeting agendas; and - Ensure that staff are made aware of opportunities for CPD development in supporting the needs of AG+T children.